aktivesoft/statiPUSH/readme.md

 - **bucket** is the S3 Bucket name where the files re going to be uploaded
 - **profile** is the AWS profile defined using the *aws configure* command
+- **region**: (optional) is the AWS region where the bucket is located.
+If it's not defined it will use the profile default region.
 - **distribution** is the Cloudfront distribution ID that you are using.
 Used only on mode **cloudfront_s3**

 ## FTP Options